open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 **Testing the custom treehouse-builder image:**

 - Any RPI for testing the microSD card
-- A class 10 microSD card (minimum 8 GB) new image to the class 10 microSD card
+- A Class 10 microSD card (minimal 16GB, but we recommend 32GB or greater)
-- microSD card reader/writer for writing the
+- microSD card reader

 **Building the image with treehouse-builder:**